<?xml version="1.0" encoding="UTF-8"?>

 <link>https://affordablehousinginitiative.org/articles/parking-minimums-housing-costs.html</link>

-<description>Mandatory parking minimums add $30,000–$50,000 per space to construction costs — costs passed directly to renters and buyers.
-A free-market analysis of zoning's most overlooked housing tax, with data from Minneapolis, Denver, and the NYU Furman Center.</description>
+<description>Mandatory parking minimums add $30,000–$50,000 per space to construction costs — costs passed directly to renters and buyers.</description>

 <category>Zoning and Supply</category>